frankcollins3/Next-Water-App/README.md

 Happy, Healthy Water Cycling App that tracks user/human fluid intake.

 changing this readme upon successful deployment.
-Fluid_Container, an App that redoes General Assembly code bootcamp team project, with an update of: GraphQL, redux, and psql relational data instead of mongo.
+Fluid_Container, an App that redoes General Assembly code bootcamp team project, with an update of:
+GraphQL, redux, and psql relational data instead of mongo, selection of profileIcons and puppeteer to search web for a user-specified-by-input icon, and added accuweatherAPI to the calendar page

 This iteration attempts to bridge gaps and patch clogs with:
 **GoogleLogin component 5.2.12** is having **compatibility issues** with **React 18.x** (for production only not for the local environment)